hazelcast/hazelcast-jet/site/docs/sql/00-intro.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-If you're using the distribution package, make sure to move the `hazelcast-jet-sql-{jet-version}.jar` file from the `opt/` to `lib/` directory.
+If you're using the distribution package, make sure to move the `hazelcast-jet-sql-{jet-version}.jar` file from the `opt/` to the `lib/` directory.

-## Hazelcast SQL and Jet SQL
+## IMDG SQL and Jet SQL

-Hazelcast can execute SQL statements using either the default SQL backend contained in the Hazelcast IMDG, or using the Jet SQL backend.
+Hazelcast IMDG can execute SQL statements using either the default SQL backend or the Jet SQL backend.

-Default SQL backend is designed for fast, online queries over Hazelcast in-memory collections.
-Jet SQL backend allows you to combine Hazelcast collections with external data sources (Kafka, files) using a single query.
-It is designed for long-running queries (continuous queries, batch processing).
-As such, Jet is not optimized for low overhead during job submission so a tiny queries will not have great performance.
+The default SQL backend is designed for quick, ad-hoc queries over Hazelcast in-memory collections.
+The Jet backend allows you to combine Hazelcast collections with external data sources (Kafka, files) using a single query.
+It is designed for long-running queries (continuous queries, batch processing) and does not optimize for very low query initialization overhead.

-Hazelcast SQL service selects the backend automatically.
-The algorithm is this: we first try the default IMDG backend, if it can't execute a particular statement, we try the Jet backend.
+The Hazelcast SQL service selects the backend automatically with a trial-and-error approach: first try the default IMDG backend, if it can't execute the statement, try the Jet backend.

 This documentation summarizes the additional SQL features of Hazelcast Jet.
-For a summary of the default SQL engine features, supported data types and the built-in functions and operators please see the _SQL_ chapter in the [Hazelcast IMDG reference manual](https://hazelcast.org/imdg/docs/).
+For a summary of the default SQL engine features, supported data types and the built-in functions and operators, please see the _SQL_ chapter in the [Hazelcast IMDG reference manual](https://hazelcast.org/imdg/docs/).